 Sygnia recognises that the sustainability of the Group lies in its ability to retain existing clients and to expand its client base.
 To achieve these objectives, it is essential that the Group delivers consistent and superior investment performance, provides appropriate products, delivers excellent service, and treats all clients fairly.
-Staff retention and attracting talented individuals to the Group is key to all the above.
+Attracting and retaining talented individuals to the Group is key to all the above.